wwong/pupmod-simp-dconf/REFERENCE.md

 Add a dconf rule to the profile of your choice

 This adds a configuration file to the /etc/dconf/db/<profile>.d directory.
-The dconf datbase is updated when any rule is added.
+The dconf database is updated when any rule is added.
 You can also elect to lock a value so that general users cannot change it.

 #### Parameters